NVIDIA launches Halos for Robotics as first full-stack safety system for physical AI deployment

 Source: SiliconANGLE

 .
-For the first time, this EU Machinery Regulation will require conformity for machines with "self-evolving behavior," potentially capturing any machine running on an AI foundation model
+Policymakers have yet to converge on comprehensive safety standards, though the European Union Machinery Regulation coming into effect January 20, 2027, will require conformity for machines with "self-evolving behavior"—potentially capturing any machine running on AI foundation models

 3